Jondolf/avian/README.md

   - Filtering and modifying collisions with custom systems
   - Manual contact queries and intersection tests
 - Constraints and joints
-  - Flexible API for creating position-based constraints
   - Several built-in joint types: fixed, distance, prismatic, revolute, spherical
-  - Support for custom joints and other constraints
+  - Support for custom joints and other constraints using XPBD
 - Spatial queries
   - Raycasting, shapecasting, point projection and intersection tests
   - Ergonomic component-based API for raycasts and shapecasts